Malika Haqq Gives Birth to Her First Child

-She shared her newfound joy with the world on Monday, writing alongside a photo of her family's hands, "Ace Flores 3.14.2020"
+She shared her newfound joy in an Instagram post, writing alongside a photo of her family's hands, "Ace Flores 3.14.2020"

 Haqq first announced that she was expecting her first child with ex-boyfriend O.T.
 Genasis in September of 2019, and has been open about how her path to motherhood has changed her for the better.